ntmitchell/ntmitchell.github.io/_posts/2016-12-12-billboard-analysis.md

-Jay-Z's z-score means that p < 0.0001, and therefore his song count is statistically significant.
+Jay-Z's z-score of $5\sigma$ means that $p < 0.0001$, which means his song count is statistically significant.

 #### Songs that made it to #1